 - Upon entering the building, customers are met with a Security Guard who then routes them to the customer service front desk.
 The Front Desk is able to provide some services.
 However, if the front desk staff is unable to resolve the customer inquiry, they are seated in a separate room where they wait for relevant department staff for assistance.
-Staff indicated that the wait times in the rooms could sometimes be long. - Approximately 20% of survey respondents indicated that navigating City Hall was not easy.
+Staff indicated that the wait times in the rooms could sometimes be long. - Approximately 20% of survey respondents indicated that navigating City Hall was not easy and we observed little wayfinding signage.